NeonGeckoCom/neon-docs/docs/neon_os/neon_os_updates.md

 # NeonOS Updates
 You can always download the latest NeonOS image from [neon.ai](https://neon.ai/NeonAIforMycroftMarkII).
 In most cases though, you can perform in-place updates from your device.
+Updates will generally take about 30 minutes to complete and once started, you will not be able to use your device until updates finish.

 ## Updates via Skill Intent (since Neon Core 22.10.2a15)
 For images as of December 20, 2022, you may check for updates by asking your